ftcwaylandmi/Utilities/README.md

 # Utilities
-This is the Utilities Repo
+This is the Utilities Repo to allow for getting setup for development.

+## Getting the utilities.
+### Note you need to have git (https://git-scm.com/) and android studio (https://developer.android.com/studio/) installed to use this.
 To get the Utilities Repo
 1. Open Up GitBash
 2. Type: git clone https://github.com/ftcwaylandmi/Utilities.git